stryker250/PolyDiceRoller/README.md

 *Add modifiers to rolls.
 *Proper value input checking (Including checking if the dice type specified exists).
 *Anything else that may be useful.

-Feel Free to use but if you copy my code please credit and link to this code.